alexshidagoatnocap/BlinkTestH7Debug/README.md

 ## How to Use:

 These steps were done on Windows 11 with STM32CubeIDE.
-When you have all the dependencies and Cortex Debug settings configured, this is how you would use it:
+When you have all the dependencies and Cortex Debug settings configured, you will need to configure the CMake build using the STM32Cube for VSCode extension.
+(Instructions coming soon)

 1. To begin, place some breakpoints down.